andys8/code-review-talk/README.md

 ---

-# Reviewer: How to review a pull request?
+# Reviewer: How to Review a Pull Request?

 How to give valuable feedback?